Synoptiq/go-fluxus/README.md

 Fluxus provides specialized error types for different scenarios:

-- `StageError`: Identifies which specific stage in a pipeline failed
+- `StageError`: Identifies which specific stage in a pipeline failed.
-- `FanOutError`: Contains errors from multiple failed stages in fan-out
+- `FanOutError`: Contains errors from multiple failed stages in fan-out.
+- `MultiError`: Wraps multiple errors, often returned by `Map` when `WithCollectErrors(true)` is used.
-- `RetryExhaustedError`: Indicates all retry attempts were exhausted
+- `RetryExhaustedError`: Indicates all retry attempts were exhausted.
-- `TimeoutError`: Indicates a stage timed out
+- `TimeoutError`: Indicates a stage timed out.
-- `BufferError`: Provides details about batch processing failures
+- `BufferError`: Provides details about batch processing failures.
-- `ErrCircuitOpen`: Indicates a circuit breaker is open
+- `ErrCircuitOpen`: Indicates a circuit breaker is open and rejecting requests.
+- `ErrItemFiltered`: Returned by `Filter` when an item does not meet the predicate criteria.
+- `ErrNoRouteMatched`: Returned by `Router` when the selector function doesn't match any configured routes.
+- `RateLimitWaitError`: Returned by `RateLimiter` if waiting for a token exceeds the configured timeout (`WithLimiterTimeout`).

 ## Performance Benchmarks